rithik/JSPy/README.md

 To execute JavaScript, use the command `JSPy.exec(JAVASCRIPT_STRING)`, where the `JAVASCRIPT_STRING` is the JavaScript you would like to run.
 This will automatically run the file and return anything that the system returns.

-If you would like to execute a JavaScript File, use the command `print(JSPy.exec("FILE_PATH", "file"))`, where `FILE_PATH` is the complete path from the root directory.
+If you would like to execute a JavaScript File, use the command `print(JSPy.exec("FILE", "file"))`, where `FILE` is the filename.
 This will automatically run the file and return anything that the system returns.
+If an error is thrown relating to the filename, you may have to include the file path.

 ## Common Errors